How to drive sales using retail merchandising techniques

 outlet, then you need to negotiate

-for premium shelf space
+for premium shelf space.
+You may be

 excited that your brand has been accepted into the bigger stores and that they